nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Assign a task to a person.
 The indexes used follows the index on the task and person list respectively.<br>
 The task list can be viewed using the `view` command, and the persons list can be viewed using the `list` command.

+Note:
+* For every task, only one person can be assigned to it.

 Format: `assign  t/{TASK_INDEX} i/{MEMBER_INDEX}`

 Examples: